0chain/0chain/README.md

 ### Minio

-- You can use the inbuild minio support to store blocks on cloud
+- You can use the inbuilt minio support to store blocks on cloud

-You have to update minio_config file with the cloud creds data, The file can found at `docker.local/config/minio_config.txt`.
+You have to update minio_config file with the cloud creds data, The file can be found at `docker.local/config/minio_config.txt`.
 The following order is used for the content :

 ```